dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

   **_Figure 1:_**
   _The construction of a reliable, causal DAG.
-  Each messages is guaranteed to be unequivocal and available through 2F+1 acknowledgements.
+  Messages carry causal references to preceding messages.
-  Messages carry causal references to preceding messages._
+  Each messages is guaranteed to be unequivocal and available through 2F+1 acknowledgements._

 DAG-T is a transport substrate for disseminating transactions reliably and in causal order.
 The lifetime of transaction dissemination in DAG-T is captured in [**Figure 1**](#Figure-DAG) above:

 1. Parties send messages that contain blocks of transactions and have direct utility.
 2. Each message carries references to previously delivered messages.
-These references become a backbone of a causally ordered directed acyclic graph (DAG) structure.
+These references become the backbone of a causally ordered directed acyclic graph (DAG) structure.
 3. In order for messages to be "delivered", parties exchange acknowledgements about messages they receive.
 A message is delivered to a party when it is known that the message and all its predecessors have been received and persisted by a quorum of parties,